bluedragonz/server-shield/README.md

 * You want protection that requires absolutely no configuration.
 * You want protection that won't break stuff.
 * You dislike complexity and favor simple solutions.
+* You understand the importance of preventative measures
 * You need exceptional performance.